 Family Caregiver Alliance is a nonprofit organization that offers support services and information for people caring for adults with Alzheimer's, stroke, traumatic brain injuries, and other cognitive disorders.
 Programs and services include an information clearinghouse for FCA’s publications.

 The NIA Information Center offers a variety of information about health and aging.
 To order publications in English or Spanish or to sign up for regular email alerts, visit www.nia.nih.gov/health .
-Visit www.nihseniorhealth.gov , a senior-friendly website from NIA and the National Library of Medicine .
+Visit www.nihseniorhealth.gov , a senior-friendly website from the National Institute on Aging and the National Library of Medicine .
 This website has health information for older adults.
 Special features make it simple to use.
-For example, you can click on a button to have the text read out loud or to make the type larger.
+For example, you can click on a button to make the type larger.

 This nonprofit organization works to enhance the quality of life for people who are terminally ill.
 It provides information, resources, and referrals to local hospice services and offers publications and online resources.